cypress-io/cypress/docs/source/api/commands/invoke.md

 **Use `.invoke()` to test HTML content**

 {% note info %}
-{% url "Check out our example recipe where we use `cy.invoke('text')` to test against HTML content" https://github.com/cypress-io/cypress-example-recipes/blob/master/cypress/integration/bootstrapping_app_test_data_spec.js %}
+{% url "Check out our example recipe where we use `cy.invoke('text')` to test against HTML content" working-with-the-backend %}
 {% endnote %}

 **Properties that are functions are invoked**